detsikas/UNSPSC-Classification-CPP/README.md

 * [Snowball stemmer] (https://github.com/snowballstem)

 # Work in progress
-Some work is still in progress, so if there is something that is not working for you or is not clear do not hesitate to contact me.
+Some work is still in progress, so if there is something that is not working for you or is not clear, please do not hesitate to contact me.